 A new railway train will be linked to Haneda Airport and Narita International Airport to cut travel time.
 The travel time will be approximately 18 minutes from Tokyo Station to Haneda and 36 minutes from Tokyo to Narita.
 This line is said to be funded by private investors.
 Also, East Japan Railway Company is planning to build a new route going to Haneda.

-The country is aiming to release this project with the goal of driving tourist during the Olympics.
+The country is aiming to release this project with the goal of driving tourists during the Olympics.
 This innovation is being tested for the time being.
 This will feature convenient transportation for the visitors though having no driver.

 The Wonder Japan Pass will act as an entry to the stadium, hotels, valid ID and payment system.